SQLaura/Navchi/README.md

 ### `/dev post-message`

-Allows you to send a custom message via Navi to a channel.
-I use this to post Navi updates.
+Allows you to send a custom message via Navchi to a channel.
+I use this to post Navchi updates.

 ### `/dev reload`